-A playful and affectionate cat, the British Shorthair is very loyal and will love every member of his family.
-Take a look at this article to know more about this beautiful English cat.
+A playful and affectionate cat, the British Shorthair is very loyal and will love everyone in its family.
+Find here more about the British Shorthair cat.

 - Country of Origin: Great Britain

-- Size: Medium to large, with males weighing 12 to 18 pounds and females weighing 9 to 15 pounds
+- Size: Medium to large.
+Males weight 12 to 18 pounds.
+Females weigh 9 to 15 pounds.

 - Grooming needs: Medium